Say hello to George!October 9th, 2017

 Hey George, how are you finding everything so far?

 I am really impressed.
 Great people and an awesome environment!

-I wanted to evolve professionally within the GIS sector, and what better way than through Mapmechanics.
+I wanted to evolve professionally within the GIS sector and I see this as a great way of doing it.

 What got you into GIS?